poroping/terraform-provider-fortios/docs/resources/system_sdwan.md

 * `http_match` - Response string expected from the server if the protocol is HTTP.
 * `interval` - Status check interval in milliseconds, or the time between attempting to connect to the server (500 - 3600*1000 msec, default = 500).
 * `name` - Status check or health check name.
-* `packet_size` - Packet size of a twamp test session,
+* `packet_size` - Packet size of a TWAMP test session.
-* `password` - Twamp controller password in authentication mode
+* `password` - TWAMP controller password in authentication mode.
-* `port` - Port number used to communicate with the server over the selected protocol (0-65535, default = 0, auto select. http, tcp-connect: 80, udp-echo, tcp-echo: 7, dns: 53, ftp: 21, twamp: 862).
+* `port` - Port number used to communicate with the server over the selected protocol (0 - 65535, default = 0, auto select. http, tcp-connect: 80, udp-echo, tcp-echo: 7, dns: 53, ftp: 21, twamp: 862).
 * `probe_count` - Number of most recent probes that should be used to calculate latency and jitter (5 - 30, default = 30).
 * `probe_packets` - Enable/disable transmission of probe packets.
 Valid values: `disable` `enable` .
 * `probe_timeout` - Time to wait before a probe packet is considered lost (500 - 3600*1000 msec, default = 500).